 Augmenting API Security With StackHawk

 As mentioned in our breakdown of best practices, StackHawk is pivotal in reinforcing some of the API security concepts outlined above.
-By bringing a suite of automated testing capabilities that align closely with best practices for API security, StackHawk is a dynamic application security testing (DAST) tool built for developers.
-The platform is easy to use, automated, and provides a best-in-class experience for developers to create secure APIs.
-Let’s look further at some of the benefits StackHawk brings to API developers and their teams.
+It is a dynamic application security testing (DAST) tool built for developers, offering a suite of automated testing capabilities that align closely with best practices for API security.

 Automated Security Risk Tests